MaveyMa/flix/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+* Sometimes following the walkthroughs won't produce the same results!
+Learned to poke around styling, heights, autoresizing
-* Learned how to hide my API key in my own .plist so that I could push to my public Github repo safely
+* Learned how to hide my MovieDB API key in my own .plist file so that I could push to my public Github repo safely
-* Learned how .gitignore files worked; they're awesome
+* Learned how to use .gitignore files; they're awesome
 * Learned how Pods allow me to import modules, and the need to regularly Clean/Build
-* Learned not to arrogantly delete Pods I think I do not need; the Pods know what they need
+* Learned not to arrogantly delete Pods I think I do not need; the Pods know what they need!
+Respect the Pods.
 * Learned how to `git revert` to previous commits and `git reset --hard HEAD^` during Pod catastrophe

 ## License